gcampbe95/Eng3/README.md

 ### Description
 In this assignment we modelled a part based on 3 drawings, using variables for some dimensions.
 This is definitely the most difficult CAD part I've been assigned, and it was a fun challenge to practice with.
 As I mentioned in the henger documentation, my sketches are busy and few, so I started by extruding this:

-...then adding the holes on the ends and cutting out/expanding components to the right width.

-My last step was adding the panels on the bottom and side:

-...and changing some of my variables to make sure the model was adaptable in the right ways.
+...then adding the holes on the ends and cutting out/expanding components to the right width and changing some of my variables to make sure the model was adaptable in the right ways.

 ### Evidence